Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training: Introduction

-The contribution of this work is many-fold: (1) our work, for the first time, explores generalizable pre-training using randomized scene generation and systematically compares the generated data in multiple tasks.
-(2) our experiments provide a deeper understanding of randomized 3D scene generation, \eg, the impact of object sets and view angles.
-(3) we propose to generate scenes with formula-driven spherical harmonics and achieve competitive results in 3D object detection and semantic segmentation without using real-world data or CAD models in the pre-training stage.
+The contribution of this work is many-fold: \begin{enumerate} \item We systematically study the randomized 3D scene generation technique and provide a deeper understanding of the generated data, \eg, the impact of object sets and view angles.

+\item We study two aspects of generalization of the feature learning using the generated data, \ie, the generalization to different pre-training methods and multiple downstream tasks.

+\item We propose a new method that generates scenes with formula-driven spherical harmonics.
+The models pre-trained using this approach achieve competitive results in downstream tasks without using real-world data or CAD models in the pre-training stage. \end{enumerate}